six-ddc/hss/README-zh.md

-  -f, --file=FILE           file with the list of hosts -H, --host                specifies a host option, support the same options as the ssh command -c, --common              specify the common ssh options (i.e. '-p 22 -i identity_file') -u, --user                the default user name to use when connecting to the remote server -i, --vi                  use a vi-style line editing interface(default: emacs) -o, --output=FILE         write remote command output to a file -v, --verbose             be more verbose
+  -f, --file=FILE           file with the list of hosts -H, --host                specifies a host option, support the same options as the ssh command -c, --common              specify the common ssh options (i.e. '-p 22 -i identity_file') -l, --limit               number of multiple ssh to perform at a time (default: unlimited) -u, --user                the default user name to use when connecting to the remote server -i, --vi                  force use a vi-style line editing interface -o, --output=FILE         write remote command output to a file -v, --verbose             be more verbose
   -V, --version             show program version